IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 If you previously set up a load balancer manually, you'll also need to update the mapping for the load balancer.

 ## Scraping Metrics
-Private operator exposes [Prometheus-formatted metrics](https://prometheus.io/docs/concepts/data_model/) on port 9080 through the `/metrics` endpoint.
-You can use prometheus compatible scraper to collect and aggregate these metrics for your own need.
+The Private Operator for GCP exposes [Prometheus-formatted metrics](https://prometheus.io/docs/concepts/data_model/) on port 9080 through the /metrics endpoint.
+You can use a Prometheus-compatible scraper to collect and aggregate these metrics for your own needs.